mavryk-network/mavryk-protocol/docs/paris/global_constants.rst

 single key ``"value"``, the value of which is the Micheline expression to be registered.

-You can submit this operation conveniently through a new :doc:`octez-client <cli-commands>` command.
+You can submit this operation conveniently through a new :doc:`mavkit-client <cli-commands>` command.
 For example, the command:

 .. code:: sh

-    octez-client register global constant "999" from bootstrap1 --burn-cap 0.017
+    mavkit-client register global constant "999" from bootstrap1 --burn-cap 0.017

 would result in the output: